ballerupgis/SeMaWi/README.md

 5. gc2 sync configuration file `gc2smw.cfg`
 6. Various conf files for unixodbc so the wiki can query a SQL Server

 These files are expected to be in the location `/srv/semawi/`.
-You can find usable versions of these files in the `mutables` folder distributed with the source.
+You can find and copy usable versions of these files in the `mutables` folder distributed with the source to the folder as mentioned.

 Please make sure you review the provided configuration files to adapt the system to your needs.
 Notably, you will want to secure the following settings: